-Close your eyes and dream, while gentle breezes ruffle you hair – it’s as splendid as that!
+Close your eyes and dream, while gentle breezes ruffle your hair – it’s as splendid as that!

 I encountered the animal in question a few days ago in the form of a caterpillar near our front door.

-Being of a more practical disposition, I again petitioned Dr. Dan Janzen of the renowned Área de Conservation Guanacaste.
-Since, for some unfathomable reasons, this kind and patient human being tolerates my many questions, I received instructions forthwith.
+Being of a rather practical disposition, I petitioned Dr. Dan Janzen of the renowned Área de Conservation Guanacaste once again.
+Since, for some unfathomable reasons, this kind and patient professor tolerates my many questions, I received instructions forthwith.

 I was to snip the silken threads and gently deposit the misguided future skipper in a layer of toilet paper in a cup.
 Our kitchen is woefully short of specimen cups at present, but we did have this nice and roomy stuffed olive jar, which just begged to be turned into a pupation shelter.

 Thankfully, we’re not short on bathroom tissue, so the new cocoon option was soon ready.
-Time to drag the six-foot-foldable-alu-household-ladder over to the front door, climb those dizzying heights armed with sharp scissors and the stuffed olive jar.
-Which reminded me of a t-shirt offer, I had seen in a mail order catalog some years ago: ‘runs with scissors’.
+Time to drag the six-foot household ladder over to the front door, climb those dizzying heights armed with sharp scissors and the tissue-stuffed olive jar.
+Which reminded me of a t-shirt offer, I had seen in a mail-order catalog some years ago: ‘runs with scissors’.
 I always liked that caption, even though I never managed to order the shirt.

-Up on my lofty perch, I cut the binding threads and used an index card to loosen the caterpillars grip on the wooden surface.
+On my lofty perch, I cut the binding threads and used an index card to loosen the caterpillar’s grip on the wooden surface.
 The card also supported the wiggly beast’s weight, so that I didn’t have to actually grab it.
-Instead I could gently steady it against the card, while maneuvering the animal into the tissue lined jar.
-The caterpillar seemed quite agitated and I don’t know, if this transfer was beneficial or destructive.
+Instead, I could gently steady it against the card while maneuvering the animal into the tissue-lined jar.
+The caterpillar seemed quite agitated and I don’t know if this transfer was beneficial or destructive.